kevhainfo/VYPREarth/README.md

 # VYPREarth

-We have the Dataset(DATASET)

 The VYPR Club's PlanetEarth Project Repository
 Current Project: Wildfire Prediction

-We're using UNET++ with the Seasfire Cube to make a Wildfire Prediction Application Yellow means higher probability of that pixel being the predicted class, and blue being a lower probability
+I used UNET++ (a neural network architecture often used for biomedical image segmentation) along with the Seasfire Cube dataset to make a Wildfire Prediction Application
+Yellow means higher probability of that pixel being the predicted class, and blue being a lower probability